RustyTheDalek/voodoo-sms-sdk/README.md

 # Voodoo SMS PHP SDK

 PHP SDK for communicating with the Voodoo SMS API.

+Based on GoldSpecDigitals work, it has been updated to work with the updated Voodoo REST API.

 ## Getting Started